- Most recent publication: How Jeffery Epstein Committed Suicide; Daily News

 - Most recent media appearance: Pat Dixon’s Crime Report

 - Link to Wikipedia entry: DANIEL GENIS

 Daniel Genis was born in New York City a few months after his parents emigrated from the Soviet Union in 1977.
 He attended Stuyvesant High School and New York University, graduating with a degree in history and French.
 He began a career in publishing, though soon traded in his tennis hobby for a heroin habit.
 During one bad week of 2003, he committed five amateur robberies, for which he served 10 years in prison.
 During his lost decade, Daniel wrote a novel called Narcotica and translated from the Russian for commissary money.
 In Alex Halberstadt's New Yorker profile , the author's trials, tribulations, and reading are outlined.

-These days, Daniel is living with his wife Petra Genis in Brooklyn and writing for places like the New York Daily News, Newsweek and Deadspin.
-He has a bi-weekly column at Vice and a quartlerly by-line at Fraulein Intersection Numero Homme.
-With his agent at Mary Evans Inc., Genis made a book deal with Penguin for the literary memoir tentatively named The Last Beat.
+These days, Daniel is living with his wife Petra Genis in Queens and writing for places like the New York Daily News, Newsweek and Deadspin.
+He had a bi-weekly column at Vice.
+With his agent Julia Kardon of HSG Literary Agency, Genis made a book deal with Viking for the literary memoir tentatively named Knowing Prison: 10 Years & 1046 Books Behind the Wall.
 He can be reached at email@example.com as well as his Facebook page.